joergjo/go-foundry-local/examples/chat-completion-streaming/README.md

 ## Alternative Approaches

 While this example shows direct HTTP API usage, you could also use:
-- The official OpenAI Go SDK (as shown in the `chat-completion` example)
+- The official OpenAI Go SDK (as shown in the `chat-completion-streaming-sdk` example)
-- Other OpenAI-compatible client libraries that support streaming

-> [This issue](https://github.com/microsoft/Foundry-Local/issues/144) currently prevents streaming to work with the official OpenAI SDK.

-This example is useful when you need fine-grained control over the HTTP requests or want to understand the underlying API interactions.